Protect your iPhone against malware with Avast One

 After making your selections, click OK.
 Then click Delete Files to confirm.

-Now, all you need to do is let Avast Free Antivirus — or your chosen antivirus solution — do its job.
-Since you’re in Safe Mode, you won’t be able to open Avast Free Antivirus as normal — though it is still protecting your computer.
+Now, all you need to do is let Avast One — or your chosen antivirus removal app — do its job.
+Since you’re in Safe Mode, you won’t be able to open Avast One as normal — though it is still protecting your computer.
 Instead, we’ll show you how to set up a Boot-time Scan in Safe Mode, then restart your computer.
-This will allow Avast Free Antivirus to scan and detect malware when your computer restarts.
+This will allow Avast One to scan and detect malware when your computer restarts.

 Press the Windows + R keys to open the Run box.
 Type cmd and press Enter to open the Command Prompt interface.